ugrewer/APSIM_RotationTraining/docs/continuous cropping on fixed dates.rst

-Crop Sequences on Fixed Dates
+Continuous Cropping on Fixed Dates
 ========================================